crweiner/hacktoberfest-swag-list/README.md

 - **How to sign up**: Make a PR on any of [Appwrite GitHub Repos](https://github.com/appwrite) and we'll send you a link.
 - **Issues**: [#hacktoberfest](https://github.com/search?&q=user%3Aappwrite+label%3Ahacktoberfest+type:issue&state=open&type=Issues) or any issue you like to help with.
 - **Notes**: Follow [Appwrite blog](https://medium.com/appwrite-io) and [Discord community](https://appwrite.io/discord) for more information and help.

+#### **DX Heroes**
+- **Swag**: T-shirt, stickers, notebook, bottle opener
+- **Requirements**: Be the contributor with the most merged PRs
+- **How to sign up**: Please, fill out this [DX Heroes Hacktoberfest2020 Participant Form](https://forms.gle/76mPo9DoTLXmrHpU6) first.
+Then just visit one of our open source projects - [DX Knowledge Base](https://github.com/DXHeroes/knowledge-base-content) or [DX Scanner](https://github.com/DXHeroes/dx-scanner), make a pull request and compete with other contributors in the friendly competition to earn your place in the Leaderboard of Contributors.
+- **Notes**: If you have any questions or need help with anything, join our [Community Slack](https://bit.ly/slack_developer_experience).
+We will gladly help you.
+Happy Hacktoberfest 2020!

 #### **InfraCloud** (T-shirt, stickers, Kindle)